k3peta/zmk-config-tinypad/README.md

-# TinyTB
+# TinyPad

-TinyTB is a Wireless trackball device .
+TinyPad is a Wireless trackball device .